 I would skidaddle over to County Cork then.
 Now THIS IS a spectacular county with amazing scenery.
-Barr some of County Dublin, Wicklow and Down & Armagh in the north all in eastern Ireland, most of the most spectacular scenery in Ireland is over in the west, south west & north west so I would give alot of time to this area. almost 7 years ago
+Barr some of County Dublin, Wicklow and Down & Armagh in the north all in eastern Ireland, most of the most spectacular scenery in Ireland is over in the west, south west & north west so I would give alot of time to this area. about 7 years ago

 Cork City: A walk up the main thoroughfare of St. Patricks Street & a visit to the English Market to experience its Gastronomic Delights.

 The Bells of Shandon are a landmark though unlikely to blow you away.